Nexosis/sample-csharp-salesdemo/README.md

 # sample-csharp-salesdemo

-Demo using C#, auto-run with sales data or walk through inputs for new dataset.
+Demo using C#, auto-run with provided sales data or walk through inputs for new dataset.